Fix Your Home's Plumbing Problems Like a Pro with this DIY Guide

 Can I fix a plumbing problem myself?

-You will need a few indispensable tools like a plunger, adjustable wrench pipe wrench Teflon tape, and a screwdriver.
+You will need a few indispensable tools like an adjustable wrench, a plunger pipe wrench, Teflon tape, and the screwdriver.

 Is DIY plumbing safe?